MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab6_Ex2_content_search.md

 1. Sign into Client 1 VM (SC-401-CL1) as the **SC-401-CL1\admin** account.

-1. If you're signed in as Joni, sign out and close all browser windows.
+1. Open **Microsoft Edge** in an InPrivate window by right clicking Microsoft Edge from the task bar and selecting **New InPrivate window**.

-1. In **Microsoft Edge**, navigate to **`https://purview.microsoft.com`** and log into the Microsoft Purview portal as **MOD Administrator** `admin@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant prefix provided by your lab hosting provider).
+1. Navigate to **`https://purview.microsoft.com`**, and sign in as **MOD Administrator**, `admin@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant prefix provided by your lab hosting provider).
 Admin's password should be provided by your lab hosting provider.

 1. In the left sidebar, select **Settings** > **Roles and Scopes** > **Role groups**.